Ready, Set, Let the World Know About Your Podcast

 1. Utilize your command network.

-Now is the time to ask your friends, family, community, audience, stakeholders, colleagues—anyone in your network—to help support the show.
-Some ways your network might be able to help you:
+Now is the time to ask your friends, family, community, audience, stakeholders, colleagues — anyone in your network — to help support the show.
+To show support, you can suggest that people in your network:

 Photo by: DINFOS PAVILION Team